azukacchi/azukacchi.github.io/README.md

 3. Choose the directory where you are going to publish your site.
     - If you choose to publish your site from the root of the repository, `/`, your github pages will appear directly on the root, e.g. `username.github.io`.
 If you choose this, you don't need to make any new directory
     - If you choose to publish your site from a specific folder of the repository, e.g. `/docs`, your github pages will appear on that page, e.g. `username.github.io/docs`.
 If you choose this, make a new directory, then navigate to that folder.
+    - IMPORTANT NOTE: If you install Ruby and Jekyll using WSL (Windows Subsytem Linux), always run all the following steps in bash, instead of command prompt.
+How to open bash: open `ubuntu` app, then enter `sudo bash` and input your Linux password.
+Keep in mind that your Windows drive is saved in the `/mnt` folder (further reading: [StackExchange](https://askubuntu.com/questions/831361/can-i-change-directory-to-a-windows-drive-in-ubuntu-bash-on-wsl)).
+If you want to access your Ubuntu directory, enter `\\wsl$` in File Explorer.
         ```
         $ mkdir docs
         # Creates a new folder called docs